Hand-picked by locals

 Same prices, same cancellation windows.
 Their commission covers our costs — the site stays free for you.

 The Garden Route is a 300-kilometre stretch of the Western Cape where the Outeniqua mountains meet the Indian Ocean.
-Self-catering travellers cover it through six towns — Mossel Bay, George, Wilderness, Sedgefield, Knysna and Plettenberg Bay — each with its own stock of apartments, villas and holiday houses.
-Live rates are on Booking.com; this directory is free for users and pays its bills through their affiliate programme.
+The best self-catering places to stay on the Garden Route are spread across six towns — Mossel Bay, George, Wilderness, Sedgefield, Knysna and Plettenberg Bay — each with its own stock of apartments, villas, holiday homes and chalets.
+Garden Route Stays gathers them in one place: live rates are on Booking.com, and this directory is free for users and pays its bills through their affiliate programme.

 The conventional definition runs from Mossel Bay in the west to Storms River bridge in the east (roughly 300 km along the N2), with the six towns in this directory — Mossel Bay, George, Wilderness, Sedgefield, Knysna, Plettenberg Bay — covering the heart of it.
 Some extend it east to the Tsitsikamma forests and Nature’s Valley.